alcesleo/phplogin/README.md

 To run the tests:

-    # Make sure phpunit is installed
+    # Make sure codeception is installed
     composer install --dev

+    # codecept is either php codecept.phar or vendor/bin/codecept
+    # if you want to use it globally like the commands are written:
+    # add it to your path.

+    # generate files
+    codecept build

-    # run the tests, the phpunit.xml takes care of the settings
+    # run the tests
-    phpunit
+    codecept run